vaadin/vaadin-login/README.md

 [&lt;vaadin-login&gt;](https://vaadin.com/components/vaadin-login) is a Web Component providing a painless login experience, part of the [Vaadin components](https://vaadin.com/components).

-`<vaadin-login-overlay>` is a `<vaadin-login>` wrapper which opens the login form in an overlay and guarantees the form being accessible for password managers.
 ```html
 <vaadin-login></vaadin-login>
 ```

+`<vaadin-login-overlay>` is a `<vaadin-login>` wrapper which opens the login form in an overlay and allows the form being accessible for password managers.

 ```html
 <vaadin-login-overlay></vaadin-login-overlay>